 In assessing capital adequacy, the potential impacts of stress environments are evaluated.
-These include pre-defined stress scenarios incorporating potential losses on liabilities and investments (see the "Incorporating Scenario Analysis and Stress Testing for Life Insurers" section above).
+These include pre-defined stress scenarios incorporating potential losses from investment volatility, catastrophes and deterioration in reserves for unpaid losses, and investments.
+(See the "Incorporating Scenario Analysis and Stress Testing for P&C Insurers" section above).
 Also, emerging risk areas are considered in our assessment of prospective capital generation and adequacy.